HEAL-Community/heal-website/README.md

 ## Project Stewardship

-The HEAL digital platform is built, architected, and managed solely by **AbdulRaheem Olurode**, Founder and Technical Lead of HEAL.
+The HEAL digital platform is built, architected, and managed solely by **AbdulRaheem Olurode**, Founder and Chief Technical Officer of HEAL.

 The platform is institutionally owned by HEAL, with its architecture, documentation, engineering decisions, and technical direction maintained under HEAL's governance.